 Recent news about heavy metals found in baby food can leave parents with a lot of questions.

-Here's some information from the American Academy of Pediatrics about the risk of heavy metal exposure to children, and how to help minimize it.
+Here's some information from the American Academy of Pediatrics about the risk of toxic metal exposure to children, and how to help minimize it.

 Can heavy metals in baby food harm my baby?

-The low levels of heavy metals found in baby foods likely are a relatively small part of a child's overall heavy metal exposure risk.
+The low levels of heavy metals found in baby foods likely are a relatively small part of a child's overall toxic metal exposure risk.
 However, exposure from all sources should be minimized.
-Heavy metal exposure can be harmful to the developing brain.
+Toxic metal exposure can be harmful to the developing brain.
 It's been linked with problems with learning, cognition, and behavior.
-But keep in mind that many genetic, social, and environment factors influence healthy brain development, and heavy metal exposure is just one of these factors.
+But keep in mind that many genetic, social, and environment factors influence healthy brain development, and toxic metal exposure is just one of these factors.

 How do heavy metals get into foods?